ankitdoi-coder/Hospital_System_Frontend/README.md

 - **Components Layer:** The UI is built from small, reusable components (e.g., Button, AppointmentCard, DoctorProfile).
 These are organized into larger "View" components that represent full pages.
 - **Routing Layer:** React Router is used to handle client-side navigation, directing users to the correct views based on the URL and protecting routes based on user roles (e.g., a patient cannot access the admin dashboard).
 - **State Management Layer:** A centralized store (like Redux Toolkit) will manage the application's state, such as user authentication status, lists of doctors, and appointment data.
 This ensures data is consistent across the application.
 - **API Service Layer:** Axios is used to create a dedicated layer for communicating with the backend REST API.
-It handles sending authenticated requests, fetching data, and processing responses.
+It handles sending authenticated requests, fetching data, and processing responses, with interceptors for centralized token management.

 ## 💻 Technology Stack